 Brandon has served the community via leadership roles in the University of Florida’s Restoration of Civil Rights Project, Blue Chip Athletics of Central Florida, and has been active in the Jacksonville Bar Association.
 He is also a proud member of Open Arms Christian Fellowship.
 He aspires to continue to grow professionally and serve the Jacksonville community.

 Dr. Tameka Williams is an alumni of Holy Rosary Catholic School.
-Tameka attended from 1st-8th, and graduated in 2004 with honors.
-She participated in sports, (cheerleading, basketball, softball, and soccer), Choir, and Praise Team.
-Tameka then went on to further her education at Bishop John J. Snyder High School, attending from 9th-12th grades and participating in four sports during her 4 years there (basketball, track, volleyball, and softball).
+Tameka attended from 1st-8th grade, and graduated in 2004 with honors.
+She participated in sports, (cheerleading, basketball, softball, and soccer), Choir and Praise Team.
+Tameka then went on to further her education at Bishop John J. Snyder High School, attending from 9th-12th grades and participating in four sports during her four years there (basketball, track, volleyball and softball).
 Tameka was a member of the National Honor Society as well as the Spanish Honor Society.
 Tameka graduated with the highest honor and received the Bright Futures Scholarship.

 From there Tameka moved on to Florida A & M University in Tallahassee.
 She was accepted into the pre-pharmacy program initially and then accepted into the professional pharmacy program in fall of 2011.
-Tameka completed her studies and recently graduated with a Doctorate of Pharmacy degree this past May.
+Tameka completed her studies and recently graduated with a Doctorate of Pharmacy degree.